Mogera Tani Judo Club logo, image of one judo player in dark blue judogi throwing a judoka in a white judogi

 • Annual British Judo Association licence (provides insurance, allows you to grade and compete) available through the BJA website (required to be in place after trial period).

-• Grading Fee's - we do two gradings a year to allow time in the grade and progression in Judo.
+• Grading Fee's - we do up to three gradings a year to allow time in the grade and progression in Judo.

 • We recommend that you arrive and be ready to go onto the mat at least 5 minutes before the start of the lesson